 -

 Which ice bath is the best ice bath?
-If you want to read more about which ice bath is the best, you can do so on this page: There are also best in test pages on this Danish site; See the link here.
+If you want to read a little more about which ice bath is best, you can do so on this page: There are also best in test pages on this Danish page; See the link here.

-There is also another best in test site for ice baths called Testexpert.com, see link here ;
+There is also another best-in-class ice bath test site called Testexpert.com, see link here;